FIWARE-Ops/FIWARE-Legal/FIWARELabTermsAndConditions.md

 resources released - any backup is up to the user.
 FIWARE Lab is not responsible for the loss of any data.
 Reminders are sent one week before the expiration day as well as the day before.
-The total resources made available to Trial Users are documented at the [[Reources_Available_to_Trial_users|Reources Available to Trial users]] page.
+The total resources made available to Trial Users are documented at the [Reources Available to Trial users](#Reources Available to Trial users) page.
 However, the amount of resources assigned to Trial Users may vary depending on availability of new nodes and changes in internal policies.

 1. Users willing to become Community users shall apply through the specific process.
 Such process is activated by clicking on the ''Request Community Account'' button